 I'm Alex Russell, a software engineer at Google working on Chrome, Blink, and the broader web platform.
-My professional mission is to deliver on the web's core value of frictionless, safe, capable computing for everyone.
+My professional mission is to deliver on the web's promise of frictionless, safe, capable computing for everyone.

-To that end, a great deal of my time is spent working with partners to improve the performance of their applications to ensure they work well for users who aren't on the most expensive devices and data plans.
+We work closely with with partners to achieve experiences they didn't think possible on the web while ensuring reach beyond the the Silicon Valley bubble.
 If you work in the public sector and would like (free) performance consulting or analysis, please reach out via DM.

 Starting in 2013, I helped design underlying technology that enable Progressive Web Apps and led the team delivering features in that space.
 This included Push Notifications, PWA installability, Web Bluetooth, background sync, persistent storage, and many others.